MikeHopley/ftl-ships-strategy/index.md

 ## Slug C

-Shields-3, shields-4, then look for a weapon.
-Slug Repair Gel is fine to keep or sell (sells for 20 in Balance Mod).
+Rush shields, then look for a weapon.
+A weapons buffer is also good, but I think the shield upgrades are safer overall.
+Get the weapons buffer when you can, but not if it might prevent you buying a weapon.

 Rushing shields gives you more opportunities for safe crew kills.
-Mind control can often get the job done by itself (with a few lasers to finish them off).
+Mind control can often get the job done by itself (with lasers to finish them off).
 Otherwise hack oxygen.
+You can de-power the Chain Laser to fire a single shot, and it will keep its chain progress if you are quick enough.

 Chain Laser is slow, but you can still get the first shot by hacking enemy weapons.
 Hack liberally to reduce damage and risk, especially while you only have 1 shield.
-Consider buying a weapons buffer, but not if it might prevent you buying a weapon.

 Early-game tactics are slightly different depending on enemy crew count.
 Against two crew, mind control the pilot when you fire the Chain Laser.
-But against three crew, immediately mind control the weapons crew instead: this guarantees one point of system damage at 12.5 seconds.
+But against three crew, usually mind control the weapons crew instead: this guarantees one point of system damage at 12.5 seconds.

 When completely safe and with a guaranteed crew-kill, damage the hull for surrender offers (as low as 1 hull).
 The safest way to do this is mind-controlling the pilot (on ships with level 1 piloting).
 Hacking often lets you farm crew skill early, by de-synchronising enemy weapons.
-For example, Heavy Laser + Basic Laser is completely harmless once hacked.

 [Defence drones cover this ship well](https://i.imgur.com/bhrfCeE.jpg), as all rooms are outside the blind spot.